hovikgas/hovieco/README.md

 ### Executive Summary

 This analysis starts off by collecting data from Yelp and the Los Angeles County Assessor's Office for restaurants and home values in Los Angeles, respectively.
-Numerous models were run, ranging from simple linear regression to Random Forests regression.
+Numerous models were run, ranging from simple linear regression to Random Forests regression. we started off with grouping the data by zip codes (103 Los Angeles zip codes).
+We then created our 103 of our own clusters, against which to compare our baseline models.

-Important Features/Weights (Interpret the top 2-3)

-### Summarize clustering methodology and final model results
+## Clustering methodology and Final Model Results
 KMeans clustering  utilized as the Unsupervised model to cluster homes and restaurants together based off latitude and longitude cooridinates.
 KMeans did a better job than HDBScan in creating homogeneous clusters (HDBScan was leaving ~30% of properties as unclassified).

 The final production model used was based on Ridge Regression, and its Root Mean Squared Error (RMSE) was $208,000.
 This model was overfit along with all the other models but scored highest on the test set (unseen data) at R-Squared of 0.65.